 Be it any IT organization; no teams would define continuity plans for an IT service every day.

-Be it any IT organization; no teams would define SLA’s for an IT service every day.
+Be it any IT organization; no teams would define SLAs for an IT service every day.

 You do the above-mentioned activities once in a month or quarter or half a year; hence these activities are focused on the long term.
-Thus the processes Financial Management, Availability Management, Capacity Management, Service Level Management, and IT Service Continuity Management is categorized under Service Delivery.
+Thus the processes Financial Management, Availability Management, Capacity Management, Service Level Management, and IT Service Continuity Management are categorized under Service Delivery.

-On the other side, there was Service support, which focused on the day to day operations.
+On the other side, there was Service support, which focused on the day-to-day operations.
 The processes and functions covered in in-service support are Incident Management, Problem Management, Change Management, Release Management, Configuration Management, and one function Service Desk.

 Incidents, problems, changes, releases, configurations, and interactions with the service desk happen regularly in day-to-day operations.
 Hence these processes and functions are categorized as in-service support.